National Hydrogen and Fuel Cell Day is observed on October 8 (10.08); do you know why?

 Gore’s respect for the environment is a natural outgrowth of our legacy of responsible innovation.
 Throughout our history, we’ve applied the principles of sound science to create products that improve the quality of life, including products that help solve difficult environmental challenges.
 We strive to be good stewards of air, water and energy resources and in our management of waste.
 It’s our responsibility as a company and as individuals.

-For efforts that span our filtration [link to subsection], sealants [link to subsection] and other business lines, Gore was awarded the UK Pollution Abatement Technology Award in recognition of our achievements in technology to reduce or prevent pollution.
+For efforts that span our filtration, sealants and other business lines, Gore was awarded the UK Pollution Abatement Technology Award in recognition of our achievements in technology to reduce or prevent pollution.
 Shortly after, in 1991, we were accepted as a member of the Industrial Gas Cleaning Institute (IGCI), a group of major manufacturers of air pollution equipment.
 That organization is now called the Institute of Clean Air Companies (ICAC), and we remain a full member.

 Our environmental efforts extend to the textiles industry.
 Gore was a founding member of the Sustainable Apparel Coalition (SAC), an organization whose vision is to help create an apparel and footwear industry “that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.”
 Additionally, in 1992, we became one of the first fabrics producers to proactively reduce our environmental footprint by applying a Life Cycle Assessment to our products and processes.
 To this day, GORE® Fabrics releases an annual Responsibility Update outlining our efforts to remain stewards of the environment.